-\begin{corollary} A finite generated wide subcategory in $\h_Q$ is a semistable subcategory of some Bridgeland stability condition on $\D(Q)$. \end{corollary} \begin{proof} Let $\wide(\hua{T})$ be a finite generated wide subcategory in $\h_Q$ which corresponds to the torsion pair $\<\hua{F},\hua{T}\>$.
+\begin{corollary} A finitely generated wide subcategory in $\h_Q$ is a semistable subcategory w.r.t. some Bridgeland stability condition on $\D(Q)$. \end{corollary} \begin{proof} Let $\wide(\hua{T})$ be a finitely generated wide subcategory in $\h_Q$ which corresponds to the torsion pair $\<\hua{F},\hua{T}\>$.
 Let $\h^{\sharp}$ be the corresponding backward tilt.

-Recall that we have the following (\cite{B1}: \begin{itemize} \item To give a stability condition on a triangulated category $\hua{D}$ is equivalent to giving a bounded t-structure on $\hua{D}$ and a stability function on its heart with the HN-property. \end{itemize} Thus, a function $Z$ from $\Sim\h^\sharp$ to the upper half plane $\kong{H}$ gives a stability condition $\sigma(Z, \h^\sharp)$ on the triangulated category $\D(Q)$.
+Recall that we have the following (\cite{B1}): \begin{itemize} \item To give a stability condition on a triangulated category $\hua{D}$ is equivalent to giving a bounded t-structure on $\hua{D}$ and a stability function on its heart with the HN-property. \end{itemize} Thus, a function $Z$ from $\Sim\h^\sharp$ to the upper half plane $\kong{H}$ gives a stability condition $\sigma(Z, \h^\sharp)$ on the triangulated category $\D(Q)$.
 Then choosing $Z$ as follows

 will make $\wide(\hua{T})$ a semistable subcategory with respect to $\sigma(Z, \h^\sharp)$. \end{proof}